 There are two accesses quite separated from each other: Ses Covetes and through the salt flats to the south.
 So watch out if you need to meet someone there, as you can end up on opposite sides of the beach.
 This happened to us and we had to drive another 30 minutes to meet again.

 Wide and gorgeous beach with plenty of space, fine golden sand, dunes and facilities.
 It is one of the longest beaches in the Balearic Islands, extending from Puerto Alcudia until Can Picafort.

 It is divided into 4 sectors: Playa de Muro Sector I, II or Es Braç (less busy than I), Es Comu (unspoiled but tricky access) and Es Capellans (the busiest).
 There is a wide range of services and facilities all along, including restaurants, bars, sun loungers, parasols, toilets, showers, disabled access, and also hotels.

-It is also a great bay for water sports, such as sailing, jet ski, paragliding, scuba diving and water ski.
+It is also a great bay for water sports, such as sailing, jet skiing, paragliding, scuba diving and water skiing.
 However; it can get windy as the bay is less sheltered and enclosed than others.